Baked Bacon Apple with French Toast Fingers and Gingerbread Sauce

 Instructions

-2. Cut your bacon in half (into strips), wrap these around the apples, secure the bacon ends with bamboo skewers, then shorten them with a pair of secateurs.
+2. Cut your bacon in half into strips.
+Wrap these strips around the cored apples and secure the bacon ends with bamboo skewers.
+Shorten the skewers with a pair of secateurs if necessary.

 Notes

-these baked apples would also be a lovely side to eggs on toast or with pancakes and maple syrup
+These baked apples are also a lovely side to eggs on toast or with pancakes and maple syrup.
+Free-range bacon offers a richer, more flavorful experience.
+The gingerbread sauce can be substituted with maple syrup for a simpler dish.

 Add a comment Add a comment